Structural Engineering · PE/SE Licensed

 Structural Codes & Industry Organizations

-ASCE 7 (Minimum Design Loads) is the foundational loading standard for all structural engineering — specifying dead, live, wind, seismic, snow, rain, and flood loads referenced by the IBC for structural design.
+ASCE 7 (Minimum Design Loads and Associated Criteria for Buildings) is the foundational loading standard for all structural engineering — specifying dead, live, wind, seismic, snow, rain, and flood loads referenced by the IBC.
+Site-specific seismic ground motion data is published by the USGS.

 asce.org →

-The International Building Code adopts ASCE 7 for loading and references AISC, ACI, AISI, AWC, and TMS for material-specific structural design.
-Seismic Design Category (SDC A–F) is determined per IBC and ASCE 7 based on location and site class.
+The International Code Council publishes the IBC, which adopts ASCE 7 for loading and references AISC, ACI, AISI, AWC, and TMS for material-specific structural design.
+Seismic Design Category (SDC A–F) is assigned per IBC and ASCE 7 based on location and site class.

 iccsafe.org →

-The American Institute of Steel Construction publishes the Steel Construction Manual and AISC 360 (Specification for Structural Steel Buildings) — the governing standard for structural steel design, connections, and seismic detailing (AISC 341).
+The American Institute of Steel Construction publishes the Steel Construction Manual and AISC 360 (Specification for Structural Steel Buildings) — the governing standard for structural steel design, connections, and seismic detailing per AISC 341.
+Welded connections follow AWS D1.1.

 aisc.org →

-The American Concrete Institute publishes ACI 318 (Building Code for Concrete) — governing reinforced concrete design for foundations, slabs, walls, columns, and elevated structures.
+The American Concrete Institute publishes ACI 318 (Building Code Requirements for Structural Concrete) — governing reinforced and prestressed concrete design for foundations, slabs, walls, columns, and elevated structures.
 ACI 301 covers concrete construction specifications.

 concrete.org →

-The Metal Building Manufacturers Association publishes the Metal Building Systems Manual — the industry standard for pre-engineered metal building design, covering loading, serviceability, and erection tolerances.
+The Metal Building Manufacturers Association publishes the Metal Building Systems Manual — the industry standard for pre-engineered metal building design, covering loading, serviceability, erection tolerances, and accreditation through IAS AC472.

 mbma.com →

-The Cold-Formed Steel Engineers Institute and AISI publish standards for cold-formed steel structural members — widely used for light-gauge framing, mezzanines, and multi-story structures.
+The Cold-Formed Steel Engineers Institute and AISI publish AISI S100 — the standard for cold-formed steel structural members used for light-gauge framing, mezzanines, and multi-story panelized structures.

 cfsei.org →

-The American Wood Council publishes the National Design Specification (NDS) for wood construction — governing wood-frame, glulam, CLT (cross-laminated timber), and mass timber structural design.
+The American Wood Council publishes the National Design Specification (NDS) — governing wood-frame, glulam, CLT (cross-laminated timber), and mass timber design.
+Mass timber is increasingly used in mid-rise and Type IV-HT construction per IBC.

 awc.org →

-The Masonry Society publishes TMS 402/602 — the building code for masonry structures covering CMU, reinforced masonry, and masonry veneer design used in commercial construction.
+The Masonry Society publishes TMS 402/602 — the building code for masonry structures covering CMU, reinforced masonry, and masonry veneer design used in commercial construction, particularly in warehouse and industrial applications.

 masonrysociety.org →